gangdong/gangdong.github.io/_posts/2020-12-02-Fingerprint-Trusty.markdown

 {% endhighlight %}

 ## <span id ="3">3.
 TEE Communication</span>
-+ a.
-Adopt the dynamic TA mechanism which will load TA and run TA's main function when CA calls function `connect()`.
++ Adopt the dynamic TA mechanism which will load TA and run TA's main function when CA calls function `connect()`.
 When CA calls `disconnect()` the TA process exits.
 Therefore, in a life cycle, there is no  need to connect or disconnect each IPC communication.<br>
-+ b.
-There are many IPC communications between CA and TA.
++ There are many IPC communications between CA and TA.
 Every time IPC communication, the buffer received and sent by CA needs to be reallocated.
 The same buffer should not be used by IPC multiple times.
 In our code this method has already been implemented.<br>
-+ c.
-Trusty TEE provides 2 ports for communication, `secure port` and `non-secure port`. <br>
++ Trusty TEE provides 2 ports for communication, `secure port` and `non-secure port`. <br>
    **Secure port** - for other TA app access.<br>
    **Non secure port** - for CA access TA app.<br>
    For fingerprint, it needs to use `non-secure port` and if has payment requirement, needs to use `secure port`.<br>
-+ d.
-Should define the same port name between CA and TA, An example that we are using "com.android.trusty.fpctzapp".<br>
++ Should define the same port name between CA and TA, An example that we are using "com.android.trusty.fpctzapp".<br>
-+ e.
-Should use unique uuid to differentiate with other fingerprint vendor.<br>
++ Should use unique uuid to differentiate with other fingerprint vendor.<br>
-+ f.
-About IPC: the Trusty APIs use
++ About IPC: the Trusty APIs use
 {% highlight c %}
 send_msg()
 get_msg()